Lab 4: propagation delay and speed measurements [P4] Analysis of circuit's propagation delay using timing analyser and gate-level simulations |

 3. Development

 We will pick up the same Intel MAX II EPM2210F324C3 target chip.
-This is the same chip implementing the same entity but with two alternative architectures.
+Thus, the same chip will implement the same entity but with two alternative architectures.

 VHDL file translation of the architecture in Fig. 3: Adder_16bit.vhd.